edgarcltop/smooth_operator/README.md

 ### Run with web UI + background runs

 If you want to run a bunch in parallel (or remotely) you can use the web UI + celery.
-Before running, you'll need a broker for celery ([I use RabbitMQ](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/rabbitmq.html)).
+Before running, you'll need a broker for celery

 If you have honcho installed, simply run `honcho start`, otherwise run each command manually: